vsoch/vsoch.github.io/_posts/2018/2018-02-01-learning-go.md

 }
 ```

 Hey, I think I just wrote nicer code!
 I'm learning stuff, woot!
 Using the simple algorithm of 1.
 Want to do something, and 2.
-Hack around until I figured it out, I was able to add different modules for each of fork and spoon, and a simple command line parsing of arguments (largely done by a nice package).
+Hack around until I figured it out, I was able to add different modules for each of fork and spoon, colors, and a simple command line parsing of arguments (largely done by a nice package).
 Next, I think I'm going to make it serve a simple utensil pun API, because I've heard that is one of the strengths of the language.
+Here it is!

+{% include asciicast.html source='salad-fork-2-02-2018.json' title='Salad Fork' author='vsochat@stanford.edu' %}

 ## After Day 2
 I largely still have no idea what is going on, but I'm starting to recognize patterns.
 The more I look at scripts with Go, the more I'm able to understand what things mean, and understand the logic of a particular design that I find.
 The most magical of moments (which can take anywhere from 6 months to 5 years) happens when I can just open up a text editor, start typing, and it's akin to writing this post.
 I can't say when I'll get there, but I'll have fun on the journey! h